ehenry09/ehenry09.github.io/_posts/2017-02-15-r-markdown-to-website.md

 jekyll serve
 ```

-The text suceedeing the successful command will direct you to the server address (usually [http://127.0.0.1:4000/](http://127.0.0.1:4000/)).
+The text succeeding the successful command will direct you to the server address (usually [http://127.0.0.1:4000/](http://127.0.0.1:4000/)).
 You will now be able to preview your site using your internet browser.

 **TA-DA!
 That's it - your first post is published!**